 Our board regularly reviews board and committee composition and leadership roles to help ensure the full board and each committee has the right balance of experience, competencies and backgrounds and is chaired and otherwise led by the most suitable directors to fulfill their oversight obligations for our company and our shareholders.
 As part of that process, the full board and the Corporate Governance Committee consider each director's tenure and the overall tenure of the board and each committee.
 Our board has added a significant number of new independent directors over the last several years, with five of our eight independent director nominees having joined our board since 2017, and one of our most recently appointed directors now serving as the Lead Independent Director as described above.
 Of our eight independent director nominees, three have served fewer than five years, four have served between five and 10 years and one has served longer than 10 years.
-We believe our company and our shareholders are best served by a board composed of a select group of longer-tenured directors who can share their wealth of experience and serve on particular committees where their expertise may be most valuable, mixed with shorter-tenured directors who can offer new and fresh ideas and perspectives to the discourse of the board and its committees.
+We believe our company and our shareholders are best served by a board composed of a select group of longer-tenured directors who can offer new and fresh ideas and perspectives to the discourse of the board and interctor returned directors who can offer new and fresh ideas and perspectives to the discourse of the board and its committees.
 Our board is dedicated to attaining this balance of tenure and refreshment in the composition of the board as a whole, of each of our standing board committees, and of the directors appointed to board leadership positions, including the Lead Independent Director role.